kapilsharma/notejam/zendframework1/notejam/docs/README.txt

 README
 ======

-This directory should be used to place project specfic documentation including but not limited to project notes, generated API/phpdoc documentation, or manual files generated or hand written.
+This directory is used to place project specific documentation including but not limited to project notes, generated API/phpdoc documentation, or manual files generated or hand written.
 Ideally, this directory would remain in your development environment only and should not be deployed with your